apify/apify-docs/CONTRIBUTING.md

 Each item has its own JSON object, in which "cardItem" is the title and "href" is the link.
 If the link leads to outside the Apify Docs site, add the `"isExternalLink": true` property.
 For local links, just use the article's path.
 E.g. `"/tutorials/apify-scrapers/web-scraper"`.

-In the title (`cardItem`), do not just give the article's name.
+In the title (`cardItem`), don't just give the article's name.
 Phrase the title in a way that answers a question or fulfills a goal the user might have.

 For example: